ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 disclaimer: opinion
 ---

+TODO: somewheere: s few questions that amsall time supporter of pos chains can ask to royall lpiss off the establishment

+TODO: imageary of the various layers PoW, Social Layer, etc.

+TODO nakamoto coefficient

 Since the stormy days of The DAO Fork, Ethereum Classic has persisted and it's community has coaleased around a number ideas, with the most fundamental but difficult to pin down being _decentralization_.

 > Decentralized, Immutable, Unstoppable.